- About Ithra

 - Special Programs

-As part of the collaboration, the winning work is unveiled at Art Dubai each year, and subsequently joins Ithra’s prestigious permanent collection.
+As part of the collaboration, the previous winning work was unveiled at Art Dubai each year, and subsequently joins Ithra’s prestigious permanent collection.
 The winner also receives a grant of up to $100,000 to produce the proposal.

 Fahad bin Naif, Saudi-based, the winner of the third edition of Ithra Art Prize.
 His installation — Rakhm which means ‘incubation’ in Arabic — aims to conceptually preserve a nursery as both an urban typology and its ‘incubatees’ as an environmental micro-economy.

-Ayman Zedani, Saudi-born UAE-based conceptual artist, was the winner of the first edition of the Ithra Art Prize in 2018.
+Ayman Zedani, Saudi-born UAE-based conceptual artist, was the winner of the first Ithra Art Prize in 2018.
 His art piece, Meem, was exhibited at Art Dubai in 2018.

-Eiman Elgibreen is an artist and an Assistant Professor of Art History at the Princess Nourah University in Riyadh/Saudi Arabia.
-She obtained a PhD in Modern and Contemporary Saudi Art from The University of Sussex for her research on “Image Making: Representations of women in the Art and Career of Safeya Binzagr 1968-2000”.
+Eiman Elgibreen is an artist and an assistant professor of art history at the Princess Nourah University in Riyadh/Saudi Arabia.
+She obtained a PhD in modern and contemporary Saudi art from the University of Sussex for her research: “Image Making: Representations of Women in the Art and Career of Safeya Binzagr, 1968-2000”.

-She is also a freelance writer since (2011) for Al-Riyadh Daily Newspaper, and Al-Jazirah Daily Newspaper, and an art consultant for individuals and organizations that is concerned to preserve the legacy of Saudi pioneer artists such as Darat Safeya Binzagr, and Saudi Arts House.
-In addition, she curated a few exhibitions including the Saudi National Pavilion at the 58th Venice Biennale, 2019.
+Since 2011, she has been a freelance writer for Al-Riyadh daily newspaper, and Al-Jazirah daily newspaper, and an art consultant for individuals and organizations concerned to preserve the legacy of pioneering Saudi artists such as Darat Safeya Binzagr, and Saudi Art House.
+In addition, she has curated exhibitions including the Saudi National Pavilion at the 58th Venice Biennale, 2019.

 Maya El Khalil is an independent curator, who for the last decade has been working locally, regionally and internationally with artists, collectors and institutions to develop the identity and ideas that have defined the contemporary art scene in Saudi Arabia.
-From its inception in 2009 until 2016, she was the Founding Director of Athr, a leading contemporary art gallery based in Jeddah.
-She has currently been appointed as the curator of the upcoming 7th edition of 21, 39 Jeddah Arts.
-El Khalil is a holder of a bachelor degree in Mechanical Engineering and an MBA from the American University of Beirut.
-She is pursuing an MA in Art and Politics at Goldsmiths University.
-Born in Beirut, currently lives and works in Oxford, UK.
+From its inception in 2009 until 2016, she was the founding director of Athr, a leading contemporary art gallery based in Jiddah.
+She is currently the curator of the upcoming seventh iteration of 21, 39 Jeddah Arts.
+El Khalil is a holder of a bachelor degree in mechanical engineering and an MBA from the American University of Beirut.
+She is pursuing an MA in art and politics at Goldsmiths University, London.
+Born in Beirut, she currently lives and works in Oxford, England.

 Nada Shabout is a professor of Art History and the Coordinator of the Contemporary Arab and Muslim Cultural Studies Initiative (CAMCSI) at the University of North Texas, Shabout is the founding president of the Association for Modern and Contemporary Art from the Arab World, Iran and Turkey (AMCA).
 She has published numerous articles on modern and contemporary Arab and Iraqi art.
 She is the author of Modern Arab Art: Formation of Arab Aesthetics, University of Florida Press, 2007; co-editor with Salwa Mikdadi of New Vision: Arab Art in the 21stCentury, Thames & Hudson, 2009; and co-editor with A. Lenssen and S. Rogers, Modern Art in the Arab World: Primary Documents, Museum of Modern Art, New York, 2018.

 Reem Fadda is an independent curator and art historian.
-From 2010 to 2016, Fadda worked as Associate Curator, Middle Eastern Art for the Guggenheim Abu Dhabi Project of the Solomon R. Guggenheim based at their headquarters in New York City.
-She had a leading role in shaping the strategy and holdings of West Asian and North African art within its collection and the curatorial vision for the future museum.
-From 2005 to 2007, Fadda was Director of the Palestinian Association for Contemporary Art (PACA), Ramallah and served as Academic Director for the International Academy of Art Palestine, Ramallah, which she helped found in 2006.
-She has curated many international exhibitions and biennials, especially those pertaining to art and geopolitics in the Middle East, including Jerusalem Lives (Tahya Al Quds) the inaugural exhibition at The Palestinian Museum, Birzeit (2017); Not New Now, 6th Marrakech Biennale, (2016) and the United Arab Emirates National Pavilion, 55th Venice Biennale (2013).
+From 2010 to 2016, Fadda worked as Associate Curator, Middle Eastern Art for the Guggenheim Abu Dhabi project for Solomon R. Guggenheim based at their headquarters in New York.
+She had a leading role in shaping the strategy and holdings of west Asian and North African art within its collection and the curatorial vision for the future museum.
+From 2005 to 2007, Fadda was director of the Palestinian Association for Contemporary Art (PACA), Ramallah and served as Academic Director for the International Academy of Art Palestine, Ramallah, which she helped found in 2006.
+She has curated many international exhibitions and biennials, especially those pertaining to art and geopolitics in the Middle East, including Jerusalem Lives (Tahya Al Quds) the inaugural exhibition at the Palestinian Museum, Birzeit (2017); Not New Now, sixth Marrakech Biennale, (2016) and the United Arab Emirates National Pavilion, 55th Venice Biennale (2013).